 “When it comes to social media, this should be a wake-up call for us all,” Dr. Aldosari says.

 Responsible digital consumption is key.
-Whether your child has not yet begun using social media or already spends a lot of time on it, have the conversation now about the risks of being online too much — not just tics but everything from self-esteem issues to doomscrolling to sleep problems.
+Whether your child has not yet begun using social media or already spends a lot of time on it, have the conversation now about the risks of being online too much — not just tics but everything from self-esteem issues to doomscrolling, from risk-taking to sleep problems.

 “Do your best to be careful about how you introduce social media, what sites your child uses and who they follow and their overall amount of exposure to social media,” Dr. Aldosari says.
 “Kids who are anxious or heavily influenced by others may need more counsel and moderation ahead of time — before they ever get to this point.”